CyborgUnplug/CyborgUnplug/README.md

 Cyborg Unplug firmware for TP-Link WR710N
 =================================================

-Here are the files relevant to build the [https://plugunplug.net](Cyborg Unplug) firmware for the TPLink WR710N (Atheros ar71xx).
-It is based on [http://openwrt.org](OpenWrt) and intended to be built using the OpenWrt Image Builder.
+Here are the files relevant to build the [Cyborg Unplug](https://plugunplug.net) firmware for the TPLink WR710N (Atheros ar71xx).
+It is based on [OpenWrt](http://openwrt.org) and intended to be built using the OpenWrt Image
+Builder.
 The target was the European 8Mb Flash model.
 It will not run on anything smaller.